aws-samples/aws-datasync-deploy-agent-azure/README.md

 ---

-This script has been developed to run on an Amazon Linux 2 AMI
+This script has been developed to run on an Amazon Linux 2 AMI and the EC2 instance should have at least 160GB of disk space for the conversion process

 ![Amazon EC2 Launch Instance](./docs/datasync.png)